VegaDeftwing/OpGuidesHugoSrc/content/Phil/labor.md

 * Criminal history
 * Credit checks
 * Proof of employment
-* Enthusiasm: do they seem excited to live there or do they barely look at the walls because they'll take anything?
+* Enthusiasm: do they seem excited to live there, or do they barely look at the walls because they'll take anything?

 This is screening was surely trying to get accused or convicted slumlords out of their ways.
 But this screens not only for affluence, but level of desperation -- and statistically speaking, race.